 This Statement has been produced by the Trustee of the Scheme.
-Its purpose is to summarise the results of the most recent actuarial valuation of the Scheme and the funding update which was completed as at 31 December 2011.
-This statement relates to defined benefits provided through the DB Plan within the Scheme, which was known until 31 December 2011 as the Baptist Ministers' Pension Fund ('the Fund').
-It does not cover the defined contribution arrangements which came into operation on 1 January 2012, as described further below.
+Its purpose is to summarise the results of the most recent actuarial valuation of the Scheme and the funding update which was completed as at 1 January 2012.
+This statement relates to the Baptist Union Staff Pension Scheme, which provides defined benefits for service up to 31 December 2011.
+It does not cover the defined contribution arrangements under the Baptist Pension Scheme which came into operation on 1 January 2012, as described further below.

-The Scheme is administered by a corporate Trustee, Baptist Pension Trust Limited ('the Trustee').
-The Trustee is also responsible for investing the assets of the Scheme, having delegated responsibility for day-to-day decisions on the investments held in respect of the DB Plan to professional investment managers, who operate within guidelines set by the Trustee.
+The Scheme is administered by a corporate Trustee, Baptist Pension Trust Limited ('the Trustee') which took over Trusteeship from Baptist Union Staff Pension Trust Limited ('the Staff Trustee') on 1 January 2012.
+Two of the member-nominated Directors of the Staff Trustee became member-nominated Directors of the Trustee, and the four employer-appointed Directors of the Staff Trustee were already Directors of the Trustee, so there is continuity of management.
+The Trustee is responsible for investing the assets of the Scheme, having delegated responsibility for day-to-day decisions on the investments held to professional investment managers, who operate within guidelines set by the Trustee.
 Accounts are audited annually and an actuarial valuation is carried out every three years with the aim of ensuring that the Scheme is able to pay the benefits promised.
 The Trustee receives a written actuarial report each year which covers developments since the last formal funding valuation.